tjassal/tjassal.github.io/_posts/2019-05-31-moving-windows-in-R.md

 Moving window analysis, sometimes referred to as focal analysis, is the process of calculating a value for a specific neighborhood of cells in a given raster.
 Typical functions calculated across the neighborhood are sum, mean, min, max, range, etc.

 However, there are some key differences to keep in mind if you are using continuous vs. discrete data and/or applying a rectangular or circular moving window.
 These are fairly straightforward exercises in a GIS, but they become a bit more complex when executed in R (especially when applying a circular moving window to discrete data).
-Below I outline examples of these four workflows in R.1.
-Apply Rectangular Moving Window to Continuous Data
+Below I outline examples of these four workflows in R.

 #### 1. Apply Rectangular Moving Window to Continuous Data